After printing, this effect is created by dusting wet ink with metallic powder afterward.

-What is the purpose of bronzing?
+What are the purposes of bronzer?

-What are the benefits of bronzing?
+What are the advantages of bronzing?

 Bronzing offers numerous advantages, from being an efficient and cost-effective way to add an air of luxury to printed materials to make them more eye-catching and memorable – helping it stand out against its competition.